Kayli/logspub/dev-networking.md

     - nearest to the end user, user and application are directly interacting
     - example protocols: HTTP/SIP

 ## load balancing

 - L4 load balancing
-  - offers traffic management of transactions at the network protocol layer (TCP/UDP).
-L4 load balancing delivers traffic with limited network information with a load balancing algorithm (i.e. round-robin) and by calculating the best server based on fewest connections and fastest server response times.
+  - offers traffic management of transactions at the network protocol layer (TCP/UDP)
+  - delivers traffic with limited network information with a load balancing algorithm (i.e. round-robin) and by calculating the best server based on fewest connections and fastest server response times

-L7 load balancing works at the highest level of the OSI model.
-L7 bases its routing decisions on various characteristics of the HTTP/HTTPS header, the content of the message, the URL type, and information in cookies.
+- L7 load balancing
+  - works at the highest level of the OSI model
+  - bases its routing decisions on various characteristics of the HTTP/HTTPS header, the content of the message, the URL type, and information in cookies